 Luger Code 1951 began as a story idea that Haruto Haneki submitted for the Shounen Jump+ × Animax Anime Scenario Award contest (少年ジャンプ＋×アニマックス アニメシナリオ大賞).
 The theme of the contest was "your original scenario in the image of Shounen Jump."
 The contest accepted unpublished entries that could be made into a short anime, 30 to 40 minutes in estimated length.
 Haneki's scenario won the Grand Prize, winning him 2 million yen, a manga adaptation on Shounen Jump+, and an anime adaptation.
 Akira Akatsuki, who was one of the judges in the competition, drew the manga.

 The anime premiered on the Shonen Jump+ website on October 14 at 12:00 a.m. (effectively October 15 at midnight).
-The anime will also run on the Hikari TV service on October 15 at 8:00 p.m. and on the Animax channel on October 22 at 8:00 p.m.
-A making-of video will air alongside the anime as a special.
+The anime also ran on the Hikari TV service on October 15 at 8:00 p.m. and on the Animax channel on October 22 at 8:00 p.m.
+A making-of video aired alongside the anime as a special.

 I wounder if some of you were fooled too.
 I thought this was going to a full length show when I put it on my to watch list, but that was my fault for not recognizing it was just an ona.
 I'm still glad I watched though.
 The story is simple (I can't add more than the summary without spoiling it) and many things aren't explained, but it was really enjoyable.
 Like every other time when you have military people, you have that one group of idiots, but the main two characters were actually pretty fun guys.
 The only other

 major thing I can say is that this has a really cool concept and it would be nice to see it in a full length show, but sadly, I doubt that'll happen.
 For me it was cool enough to get an 8/10.
 You're opinion will probably differ depending on what you expect to see.